 PMDD stands for Premenstrual Dysphoric Disorder.
-It is similar to the mental, emotional and physical premenstrual symptoms that most women get before their periods, but much stronger.
+It is similar to the mental, emotional, and physical premenstrual symptoms that many women get before their periods, but much stronger.
 In 5% to 8% of women, the moderate-to-severe symptoms of PMDD cause significant distress and functional impairment.
 The symptoms occur anywhere from 5 to 11 days before the period starts.

 What are the symptoms of PMDD?

 - Intense anger or irritability